blallau/cluster-ansible-aio/README.md

 ## Overview

-Cluster-ansible-aio is a Vagrant like program, allows to deploy of cluster apps on a single machine, using heavily Ansible and Libvirt (or LXD).
+Cluster-ansible-aio is a Vagrant like program for building and managing virtual machine environments in a single workflow.
+Virtual machines are provisioned on top of Libvirt, or LXD (still beta) using heavily Ansible.
+Cluster-ansible-aio is designed for everyone as the easiest and fastest way to create a virtualized environment!

 ![cluster-ansible-aio](https://user-images.githubusercontent.com/9655027/31175714-6e453b1e-a910-11e7-8a60-f7c6d2114b1a.png)